egeloen/ivory-serializer/doc/context.md

 ### Max Depth

-In order to control depth navigation of your graph, you have to use the max depth exclusion strategy:
+In order to control depth navigation of your graph as well as circular reference, you have to use the max depth exclusion strategy:

 ``` php
 use Ivory\Serializer\Exclusion\MaxDepthExclusionStrategy;